 Please note that I conducted this audit while riding my Ranger Scooter, which measures 44” long X 25” at the widest X about 48” high with me in it.
 That may give you a better sense of space.

 The Roundhouse is more than a community centre; it is an arts, dance, sports, educational community space which hosts a huge range of events, some one-offs, others ongoing.
 Located in the heart of Vancouver’s Yaletown, The Roundhouse is also on accessible transit routes, and many accessible restaurants, parks, shops and other amenities, as well as being a bus ride from English Bay.

 The entire space is wheelchair accessible, from the theatre, gymnasium, gallery, cafe, meeting rooms and more.
 There are ample outside spaces to sit in the sun with a book in between classes, often art hanging in the gallery space, and always something fun going on.
 It is an open-concept space, offering barrier-free access to all areas of the centre.
 There are three wheelchair-accessible washrooms.
 The main floor washroom is single-stall, gender-neutral, and spacious.
 The two upstairs are contained in gendered washrooms are smaller, but still can accommodate someone using a large motorized scooter.
 Staff are friendly and knowledgable and have experience assisting folks with a variety of needs.

-Please note that there is not currently a scent-reduced policy in place at The Roundhouse, though specific events will have their own policies.
-Refer to these resources if you’d like to learn more about how you can help create a safer environment for folks with Multiple Chemical Sensitivities:
+The Roundhouse does not currently have a scent-reduced policy, though specific events will have their own policies.
+Refer to these resources if you’d like to learn more about folks with Multiple Chemical Sensitivities and creating safer environments: